mattyocode/portfolio-site/README.md

 The projects carousel is built on pure-react-carousel and includes autoplay videos for front-end projects.

-Below is a code snippet illustrating the dynamic addition of video source that keeps the initial page load lean, only loading video content once the a card including video is visible in the viewport:
+Below is a code snippet illustrating the logic that applies the video path to <source> element src attribute when the card containing the video is visible in the viewport.
+It also includes a small hack where the <source> element is conditionally rendered to the DOM while also being there statically (albeit without the src path).
+This delivers the desired autoplay functionality across Chrome and Safari.

 ```tsx
 import { useInView } from 'react-intersection-observer';